 Once TestDisk is done, you can either restart your PC or safely remove and reconnect the USB drive.

-How to Fix an Undetected USB Drive
+Method 5: Fix an Undetected USB Drive by Reinstalling Drivers

 Here’s how to fix a USB flash drive that’s not detected by updating or re-installing your USB device’s drivers: